-1. How to choose the right hanging basket
+1. Choose the right hanging basket

-2. How to choose hanging basket plants
+2. Choose the best hanging basket plants

-For the best displays, first you need to decide on a colour scheme, then choose a mixture of trailing and upright plants.
-Trailing geraniums should be planted on the outside of your basket so they can trail and tumble all summer long.
-You can then plant an upright geranium in the centre of your basket to give your display height.
+- Geraniums and pelargoniums are a popular choice that come in a variety of colours.
+Trailing varieties should be planted on the outside of your basket so they can cascade over the edge and provide interest all summer long.
+Pop an upright geranium in the centre to give your display some height.

-Fuchsias also make great basket plants.
+- Fuchsias also make great basket plants.
 As with geraniums, use trailing varieties on the outside and then upright varieties in the centre.

-3. How to look after your hanging basket plants
+3. Look after your hanging basket plants

-Feeding and Watering
+Feeding and watering

 Shaping hanging basket plants

-How to plant a hanging basket video
+How to plant a hanging basket video guide